Are you passionate about learning and teaching school and university students?

 Provide instruction and proactively guide students to help them perform better in their assessments

-Monitor and evaluate their academic performance and progress and update the status to students
+Monitor and evaluate their academic performance and progress and update the status of students

 Review student material and create personalized study plans to suit the needs of an individual student